jakob1379/AMAS/docs/classes.md

 ---

-## 14 - Work on Project (no lecture or new material - March 23)

----

-## 15 - Course Review, and Non-Parametric Tests Lecture snippet (March 28)
+## 15 - Course Review, and Non-Parametric Tests Lecture snippet (April 2)

 *   [Review and recap](Slides/Lecture_Review.pdf) of a few topics covered in the course
 *   [2016 Exam Solutions](Slides/AMAS_2016_Exam_solutions.pdf)
-*   No solutions will be posted for the 2017
+*   No solutions will be posted for the 2017 exam

 *   [Lecture 15](Slides/Lecture15_Nonparameteric.pdf) (EXTRA)
     *   Kolmogorov-Smirnov, Anderson-Darling, and Mann-Whitney U tests